What Is Curry? The Truth About This Misunderstood Culinary Term

 Practical Tips for Using Curry in Your Kitchen

-- Don’t Rush the Base – Cook onions, garlic, and ginger thoroughly before adding curry powder to build flavor.
+- Don't Rush the Base – Cook onions, garlic, and ginger thoroughly before adding spices to build flavor.
+In Indian cooking, this is called "bhunno" and is essential for developing depth.

-- Storage Matters – Curry powder should be kept in an airtight container away from light and heat.
+- Storage Matters – Whole spices should be kept in an airtight container away from light and heat.
 Replace every 6–12 months for freshness.
+Ground spices lose potency faster than whole spices.

 How to Customize Your Curry

 Want to take your curry game to the next level?
-Here are some ideas:
+Here are some ideas from professional chefs:

-- Stir in dried fruit like raisins or apricots for sweetness.
+- Stir in dried fruit like raisins or apricots for sweetness (common in Indian korma).

 Buying Guide: Choosing the Best Curry for Your Kitchen

-Whether you’re shopping for ready-made curry paste or loose spices to make your own blend, here’s how to choose wisely.
+Whether you're shopping for ready-made curry paste or loose spices to make your own blend, here's how to choose wisely based on authentic culinary standards.

 Ready-Made Curry Paste

 Ideal for convenience without sacrificing flavor.
-Look for these features:
+Look for these features based on professional recommendations:

-- Brand Reputation: Trusted names include Maesri, Thai Kitchen, and P. Wanchai.
+- Brand Reputation: Trusted names include Maesri (Thai), Patak's (Indian), and Sri Lankan brands like Apsara.

 Curry Powder Brands Worth Trying